 The most important of these mechanisms is the negative feedback.
 This mechanism can often be observed in endocrinology.
-It describes the inhibitory effect of a hormone on the production of a releasing factor to eventually inhibit its own synthesis.
+It describes the inhibitory effect of a hormone on the production of a releasing factor, which eventually inhibits its own synthesis.

-In case of the glucocorticoid cascade, the increased release of cortisol has an inhibiting effect on the hypothalamus and the pituitary gland.
-As a consequence, less CRH and ACTH are secreted and biosynthesis of cortisol is reduced.
+In the case of the glucocorticoid cascade, the increased release of cortisol has an inhibitory effect on the hypothalamus and pituitary gland.
+As a consequence, less CRH and ACTH are secreted and the biosynthesis of cortisol is reduced.
 As long as all involved organs function properly, the plasma levels of cortisol always remain within acceptable limits.

-On the other side, there are activators of glucocorticoid synthesis that cause an increased synthesis independently of the stress reaction or the physiological circadian activity.
+On the other hand, there are activators of glucocorticoid synthesis that cause an increased synthesis independent of the stress reaction or the physiological circadian activity.
 Catecholamines are an example of this because they stimulate the secretion of ACTH.
-Also, mediators of the immune system like IL-1 and TNF-α have a stimulating effect.
+Moreover, mediators of the immune system like IL-1 and TNF-α have a stimulating effect.

-Another frequent cause is, for example, a tumor in the anterior lobe of the pituitary gland, which secretes ACTH and causes abnormally increased plasma levels of cortisol.
-This central Cushing syndrome is also referred to as Cushing Disease (or Morbus Cushing).
+Another frequent cause is a tumor in the anterior lobe of the pituitary gland, which secretes ACTH and causes abnormally increased plasma levels of cortisol.
+This central Cushing syndrome is also referred to as Cushing disease.

-The symptoms of such increased glucocorticoid levels are impressive and characteristic of this disease.
+The symptoms of such increased glucocorticoid levels are characteristic of this disease.
 The elevated blood sugar of the patients can be explained by the effect of the hormone.
-This can – among others – lead to diabetes mellitus type II.
-Also, further consequences are osteoporotic changes and muscle weakness due to proteolysis.
+This can lead to diabetes mellitus type II.
+Other consequences are osteoporotic changes and muscle weakness due to proteolysis.

-Concerning their outward appearance, patients often display distinct central obesity, a so-called buffalo hump, and a moon face.
-Also, edemas and high blood pressure are part of the clinical picture since glucocorticoids bind to the mineralocorticoid receptor if the concentration is high enough.
+Concerning the outward appearance, patients often display distinct central obesity (buffalo hump) and a moon face.
+Edema and high blood pressure are part of the clinical picture since glucocorticoids bind to the mineralocorticoid receptor if the concentration is high enough.

-Therapy (see diagnostic investigation of hypercortisolism) often aims to treat the cause of the Cushing syndrome.
-In the case of iatrogenic Cushing syndrome, one tries to reduce the glucocorticoid amount.
-Adenomas of the pituitary gland are removed surgically or radiated with varying results.
+Therapy (see diagnostic investigation for hypercortisolism) often aims to treat the cause of the Cushing syndrome.
+In the case of iatrogenic Cushing syndrome, glucocorticoid level reduction should be attempted.
+Adenomas of the pituitary gland are removed surgically or irradiated with varying results.

 Hypocortisolism (Insufficiency of the adrenal cortex)